wikimedia/operations-puppet/modules/wmflib/README.md

 # wmflib

-Custom Puppet functions that help you get things done.
+Custom Puppet functions and types that help you get things done.

+# Types

+## Wmflib::Ensure
+Accepts either 'present' or 'absent' as values.
+Should be used to validate standard ensure parameters, instead of the corresponding `validate_ensure` function.

+## Wmflib::Sourceurl
+Ensures the provided string begins with puppet:///modules/.
+This is useful to validate the format of `source` arguments to file resources.

+# Functions

 ## apply_format